eXsoR65/my-ohmyzsh-setup/README.md

  - Append `zsh-autosuggestions & zsh-syntax-highlighting` to  plugins() Should look like this: `plugins=(git zsh-autosuggestions zsh-syntax-highlighting)`

- - Reload your .zshrc to apply changes with `source ~/.zshrc`.
+ - Reload your .zshrc to apply changes with `exec zsh`.
+##### Note you shouldn't not be using `source ~/.zshrc` when using ohmyzsh, just takes longer and forces to reload everything when its not needed.

 ## If you want other users to have ohmyzsh then just do the below.